 If you want to play audio at the pool or outdoors, you'll most likely want a waterproof Bluetooth speaker.
-Many speakers have an IP rating, which are scores for dust and water resistance tested by independent and accredited third parties.
+Many speakers have an IP rating, scores for dust and water resistance tested by independent and accredited third parties.
 When looking for a waterproof speaker, an IP rating of IPX4-IPX7 is ideal, but it ultimately depends on your needs.
 A speaker with an IPX4 rating can tolerate splashes of water.
 In contrast, speakers with an IPX7 rating can be submerged in water for up to 30 minutes at a time.
 While we don't currently test for this, an IP rating is the most surefire way to know how a speaker handles water.

 For a floatable speaker with more sound customization features, check out the Ultimate Ears MEGABOOM 3.
 Although its out-of-the-box sound profile isn't as neutral as that of the Ultimate Ears WONDERBOOM 2, its Ultimate Ears companion app features a full graphic EQ along with presets you can use to tweak the speaker's sound to better suit your preferences.
 With its 'Standard' preset enabled, this speaker has a boomy sound profile, so you can hear the punch that fans of bass-heavy music like hip-hop enjoy, though this may sound overwhelming to some listeners.
 It's fantastically built and is rated IP67 for dust and water resistance, though we don't currently test this.
 Unfortunately, like most speakers of its size, it struggles to reproduce a deep thumpy and rumbling low bass.

 Get the WONDERBOOM 2 if you're looking for a speaker with a more neutral sound profile out-of-the-box.
 However, if having a speaker with a more customizable sound profile is important to you, check out the MEGABOOM 3.